karel-harjono/KonbiniGrocery/README.md

+CURRENT ISSUES: (for details please check admin.jsp)
+- Update/add customer, warehouse, product, inventory
+- Shipment
+- index.jsp design will be adjusted once all pages fixed.
+(Liv will do)

 Project Features List Template

 Note that not all tasks need to be completed.
 The project is out of 50 marks, and a maximum of 20 total bonus marks may be awarded.
 You may pick which tasks you wish to complete, except for the documentation tasks which are mandatory.